GHOST-Aram/db-populator/README.md

 })()
 ```
-The excution of the above program populates the target database with `Todo` documents.
+The execution of the above program populates the target database with `Todo` documents.

 Finally, we have created a program that loads data that matches our model specification to the database.
 The program loads the data to the database by following steps listed below:

 - Create a model that fits the shape of the expected test data.
 - Fetch raw data from the [jsonplaceholder API](https://jsonplaceholder.typicode.com/)
-- Iterate over the test data and create a document for each instance of the raw data using `Todo` model.
+- Iterate over the test data and create a document for each instance of the raw data using the `Todo` model.
 - Save the documents to the database.

-The code we have writen in this article plus other well refactored examples on the same topic is availabe on [this repository](https://github.com/GHOST-Aram/db-populator).
+The code we have written in this article and other well refactored examples on the same topic is available on [this repository](https://github.com/GHOST-Aram/db-populator).